Who does it apply to: The law applies to all employers with 15 or more employees.

 environment in which women can work side by side with men, even if it means he has to make changes to his crews.

 Equal pay: Sally has worked for Bob’s Banjos for 23 years.
 Ted started with the company at about the same time.
 Each has risen to the job of Shift Manager, yet while at lunch one day, Ted mentions to Sally how much he earns – 10% more each year.
-Does Sally have a claim?
-Yes, it is sex discrimination, but it is
+Does Sally have a sex discrimination claim?
+Yes, and she may also have an Equal Pay Act claim.
+Please see the Equal Pay Act section for more guidance.

 What Should I Do:

 Good: Count up your workers every few months to know whether the law applies to you.
-Once you have more than 15 employees institute an anti-discrimination policy including sex discrimination.
+Once you have more than 15 employees institute an anti-discrimination policy that prohibits sex discrimination.

 Better: In addition to developing a policy, control who is permitted to interview and make material decisions about employees to be sure they are aware of the concerns of sex and other discrimination.

 Best: In addition to the items above, create job descriptions for each position.
-Use the job descriptions to prepare advertisements for positions, to ask objective interview questions, and to create a uniform and objective performance review system to avoid accidentally discriminating against someone based on sex.
+Use the job descriptions to prepare advertisements for positions, ask objective interview questions, and to create a uniform and objective performance review system to avoid unintentionally discriminating against a person based on sex.